elizabethtl/elizabethtl.github.io/_pages/research.md

 **See my talk @ VulnCon 2025**
 [Context Matters: Qualitative Insights into Developers’ Approaches and Challenges with Software Composition Analysis](https://youtu.be/g-SYh9v3W5Y?feature=shared)

+*To appear in at the 2025 USENIX Security Symposium*

 ## UntrustIDE

 **Distinguished Paper Award** @ NDSS Symposium 2024

 VS Code is the most popular IDE for developers.
 In this study we take a look at its extension ecosystem, the marketplace.
 As the first ecosystem-wide research, we proposed a threat model and identified vulnerabilities within the ecosystem with taint analysis using [CodeQL](https://codeql.github.com/).
-In total, we identified and verified vulnerabilities and their proof-of-concept exploits for 21 extensions, impacting 6 million users.
+With our [custom CodeQL queries](https://github.com/s3c2/UntrustIDE/), we identified and verified vulnerabilities and their proof-of-concept exploits for 21 extensions, impacting 6 million users.

 *Elizabeth Lin, Igibek Koishybayev, Trevor Dunlap, William Enck, and Alexandros Kapravelos.* [UntrustIDE: Exploiting Vulnerabilities in VS Code Extensions](https://www.ndss-symposium.org/ndss-paper/untrustide-exploiting-weaknesses-in-vs-code-extensions/)